100% rye sourdough bread

 Instructions

 - In a big bowl, mix all the ingredients for day 1 with a spoon until the mixture looks like porridge.
 Cover the bowl with cling film and leave at room temperature for 12 hrs, until it doubles in volume.
-I do the mixing in the evening around 8 p.m. so the next morning I can proceed with the next steps.
+I do the mixing in the evening around 8 p.m. so the next morning I can proceed with the next steps.75 g rye starter for day 1, 100 g rye flour for day 1, 140 g tap water at room temperature for day 1

 - Once the 12 hours have passed, add to the bowl all the ingredients for day two and mix everything for a good 5 minutes.
-Forget about the normal consistency of bread dough, this will look like a muddy mess, and that's ok.
+Forget about the normal consistency of bread dough, this will look like a muddy mess, and that's ok.175 g rye flour for day 2, 7 g sea salt for day 2, 125 g tap water at room temperature for day 2, 1 tsp of molasses or honey, seeds to taste

-- Lightly oil a 500 g loaf tin, transfer the dough in it by spoonfuls and smooth the surface.
-Sprinkle a little flour or oatmeal (I love the way the bread looks with a bit of oatmeal to coat it!) on to the top of the loaf.
+- Lightly oil a 500 g loaf tin, transfer the dough inside it, and smooth the surface.
+Sprinkle a little flour or oatmeal (I love the way the bread looks with a bit of oatmeal to coat it!) onto the top of the loaf.oil for coating the tin

 - Place the loaf in the oven and bake for about 40 minutes; when you are roughly halfway through, open the oven to turn the loaf around and let the steam escape, which will benefit the crust.